๐ŸŽ›๏ธControl Theory

 Transient Response

-• Umbrella term for pre-steady-state behavior—encompasses rise time, overshoot, settling time, and oscillation characteristics
+"Transient response" is the umbrella term for all pre-steady-state behavior, encompassing rise time, overshoot, settling time, and oscillation characteristics.
+Two key principles:

-Compare: Rise time vs. settling time—rise time measures how quickly you reach the target, while settling time measures how quickly you stay there.
-A system can have fast rise time but long settling time if it oscillates.
+Compare: Rise time vs. settling time: rise time measures how quickly you reach the target, while settling time measures how quickly you stay there.
+A system can have fast rise time but long settling time if it oscillates significantly.
 Exam questions often ask which parameter matters more for a given application.

 Steady-State Performance